 It is for all of the reasons stated above, we are not offering lease terminations and refunds.
-As previously stated, we are temporarily stopping financial-related eviction proceedings and we will work with residents and families who endure financial hardship on a case-by-case basis.

 We will continue to incur all of the expenses and overhead associated with the continued operations of our facilities, with real estate taxes and utilities being our largest expenses, followed by payroll related to our on-site staffs who continue to provide essential services to our residents.